CHIT 2018 PLAYING RULES

 ii.
 Letter from league president or secretary, or

 iii.
 Photocopy of book average, (with year noted) signed and dated by a league officer, or

 iv.
-PDF of appropriate week from leaguesecretary.com or bowl.com indicating which team on which the registrant bowls.
+PDF of appropriate week from leaguesecretary.com or bowl.com indicating which team the registrant bowls.

-30. All entries and corresponding payments must be received by September 30, 2017.
-The entry fee is payable in U.S. funds electronically thru PayPal payable to CHIT 2017.
+31. All entries and corresponding payments must be received by October 4, 2018.
+The entry fee is payable in U.S. funds electronically thru PayPal payable to CHIT 2018.
 Entry fee is $105.
-Applications may be accepted after September 30, 2017, if space permits and will be accepted on first received, first accommodated basis.
-All entries must be submitted online to CHIT 2017.
-Entries shall be limited to a maximum of 152 bowlers.
+Applications may be accepted after October 4, 2018, if space permits and will be accepted on first received, first accommodated basis.
+All entries must be submitted online to CHIT 2018.
 Acceptance of entries will be based on the order in which received.
-Once an entry has been accepted, no refunds will be issued, except as stated above in Rule 23.
+Once an entry has been accepted, no refunds will be issued, except as stated above in Rule 24.

 Questions?
 Contact CHIT at firstname.lastname@example.org.